-Education Program at Tennyson Center
+Education Services at Tennyson Center

-Unique Components of Our Main Campus Education Program
+Unique Components of Our Education Services

 • We are recognized by the Colorado Department of Education as a Positive Behavior Intervention Support (PBIS) school where both students and staff are committed to being safe, respectful and responsible.